JakeMoraga/coral_project/README.md

 What is included in this project:

-*script to access data from a large dataset
+-script to access data from a large dataset

-*script to sort and group data to be used for analysis
+-script to sort and group data to be used for analysis

-*script to modity and create additional data to be used for analysis
+-script to modity and create additional data to be used for analysis

-*script to create different figures to visually showcase data analysis
+-script to create different figures to visually showcase data analysis

+Thank you for taking the time to look over this project.
+This is my first time coding on this scale and using various tools such as GitHub.
+While my script is rudementary and at a basic level, I have learned a lot through this work to create a fondation for myself to continue to learn more about coding and how it can be applied to science.